inkle/ink/Documentation/WritingWithInk.md

-#### Advanced: Multiline lists
+#### Sneak Preview: Multiline alternatives
-**ink** has another format for making lists of varying content blocks, too.
+**ink** has another format for making alternatives of varying content blocks, too.
 See the section on "multiline blocks" for details.